XiaoMi/minos/supervisor/README.md

     host.1=192.168.1.15
     host.2=192.168.1.16

-Note: In the above config example, we use different groups of machines to support heterogeneous hardware.
-And the above config file is located in minos/config directory.
+Note that, in the above config example, we use different groups of machines to support heterogeneous hardware.
+The above configuration file is located in `minos/config` directory.

-After finishing the config file, we can run the deploy_supervisor.py tool to install supervisor to every remote machine:
+After changing the configuration file, we can run the `deploy_supervisor.py` tool to install supervisor onto every remote machine:

     cd minos/supervisor
     ./deploy_supervisor.py
     cd -

-After finishing the above deploy process, all the supervisords are started on the remote machines.
-Users can access the web interface of each supervisord, for example, suppose the default port is 9001, we can access the following url to view the processes managed by the supervisord on 192.168.1.11:
+After finishing the above deploy process, supervisord is started on all remote machines.
+You can access the web interface of each supervisord.
+For example, suppose the default port is 9001, you can access the following URL to view the processes managed by supervisord on 192.168.1.11:

     http://192.168.1.11:9001/

 ---

 # Superlance

-[Superlance](https://pypi.python.org/pypi/superlance) is a package of plugin utilities for monitoring and controlling processes that run under supervisor.
+[Superlance](https://pypi.python.org/pypi/superlance) is a package of plug-in utilities for monitoring and controlling processes that run under supervisor.

-We integrate superlance-0.7 to our supervisor system, and use the crashmail tool to monitor our processes.
-When a proccess is exited unexpectedly, the crashmail tool will send alert mail to our mail group, this is really very handy.
+We integrate `superlance-0.7` to our supervisor system, and use the crashmail tool to monitor all processes.
+When a process exits unexpectedly, crashmail will send an alert email to a mailing list that is configurable.

-We config the crashmail to supervisor as an auto-started process, it will start working automatically when the supervisor is started.
-Following is a config example taken from minos/config/supervisord.conf to show how to config crashmail alertor:
+We configure crashmail as an auto-started process.
+It will start working automatically when the supervisor is started.
+Following is a config example, taken from `minos/config/supervisord.conf`, that shows how to configure crashmail:

     [eventlistener:crashmailbatch-monitor]
     command=python superlance/crashmailbatch.py \